treyhunner/treyhunner.github.com/source/_posts/2024-05-08-my-favorite-python-3-dot-13-feature.markdown

 Just before the feature freeze, a shiny new feature was added: **a brand new Python REPL**. ✨

-This new Python REPL is will likely be my favorite thing about 3.13.
-It's definitely the feature I'm most looking forward to using while teaching after 3.13.0 final is released later this year.
+This new Python REPL is the feature I'm most looking forward to using while teaching after 3.13.0 final is released later this year.
+In terms of improving my quality of life while teaching Python, this new REPL may be my favorite feature since f-strings were added in Python 3.6.

 I'd like to share what's so great about this new REPL and what additional improvements I'm hoping we might see in future Python releases.

+None of these features will be ground breaking for folks who are already using [IPython][] day-to-day.
+This new REPL really shines when you can't or shouldn't install PyPI packages (as when teaching a brand new Pythonistas in a locked-down corporate environment).

 ## Little niceties